 Is your Wired Connection or the so-called Ethernet Slower than Wifi?

-Depending upon the ethernet connection in search of a speedy and stronger internet is common.
+Depending upon the ethernet connection, in search for a speedy and stronger internet is common.

-But you might have experienced a disappointment once or twice which brings you here in a search of ethernet connection being slower than Wi-Fi.
-Sometimes instead of making your internet connection faster and durable Ethernet takes it all the way slower than Wi-Fi.
+But you might have experienced a disappointment once or twice, which brings you here in search of an ethernet connection being slower than Wi-Fi.
+Sometimes instead of making your internet connection faster and more durable, Ethernet takes it all the way slower than Wi-Fi.

 Then Why is my wired connection Slower than Wifi?
 Is this normal?

 Ethernet should never give you a slower pace of internet compared to Wi-Fi.
 This means you need to figure out what’s going wrong with your Ethernet and fix it right away.

 To fix an ethernet connection that is slower than WiFi, check the cables first and replace them if they are damaged.
 Install the latest network drivers and disable any VPNs.
 If necessary, contact your ISP.

 Troubleshooting being an indispensable task here, would require some research and time.
 Without much talking, let’s hit straight to the process:

 When you are testing the speed of your Ethernet connection, you need to be genuinely focused on your observations.
 An incorrect testing method can also result in faulty observations.